- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 "The key is quality," says Jeriann.
 "And, driving home the superior quality of your product."

 "My florists absolutely recognize a higher-quality product when they see it because they see product of all levels all day long," Laura points out.
-"I've heard squeals when I bring in buckets of my flowers, which lets me know I'm doing my job well.
-My retail customers know that my flowers tend to last longer than what they can get from a grocery store, so they really appreciate feeling like they've received good value from their purchase."
+"When I hear squeals as I bring in my buckets of flowers, I know I'm doing my job well.
+My retail customers notice that my flowers tend to last longer than what they can get from a grocery store and appreciate receiving good value from their purchase."

 - 5 Factors That Determine the Vase Life of Cut Flowers • Article

-- The Procona System: An economical, recyclable, lightweight, all-in-one system for harvesting, postharvest handling, transporting, and marketing of cut flowers and foliage • 4-pp Brochure
+- The Procona System: Economical, recyclable, lightweight.
+An all-in-one system for harvesting, postharvest handling, transporting, and marketing cut flowers and foliage • 4-pp Brochure